jonfleming/Amy/README.md

 Amy is a chatbot with memory.
 Amy is designed to have conversations with a user, asking open-ended questions and saving the answers to generate the user's life story.
 This could be used for recording family history, creating a memoir, or just for enterainment.

+Amy leverages Open AI's GPT-4 Large Language Model and the Pinecone vector database to categorize and summarize your your conversations to generate a smooth flowing life story.

 ## Running Amy

 ### Prerequisites